OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaLayerMaterial.md

         default: 0.5

-        <p class="jekyll-theme-minimal scene-class-attr-comment">randomness of flake orientation.
+        <p class="scene-class-attr-comment">randomness of flake orientation.
 This parameter will only be used when layering two distinct glitter materials.</p>

     </p>